russphelan/matlab/README.md

 Particle Trajectories
 ====
 This script is an interactive game in which the player tries to shoot a particle through two hoops.
-The player is prompted for the angle of the shot, and the resulting trajectory is plotting.
+The player is prompted for the angle of the shot, and the resulting trajectory is plotted.
 6 attempts are given before the game terminates.
 A message is displayed after each shot telling the player whether or not the shot was a hit.

 ![alt tag](pictures/particle-trajectories-game.tiff)